AdamRayBraun/MobilePong/README.md

 * ~~Having winning scores update highscore list~~ (does pong create highscores?)
 * ~~Connecting processing server with mobile clients via spacebrew~~
 * ~~having two mobiles control both paddles simultaneously~~
+* ~~Add waiting screen to only start game when both players connected~~
+* ~~ add persistent spacrebrew routes to recognise any device~~
+* add functionality to enter new highscore
-* Add waiting screen to only start game when both players connected Update highscores to count consecutive number of wins by a player~~
+* Update highscores to count consecutive number of wins by a player
 * Improve pong logic for different angles of reflection from different paddle max points